astronomer/docs/astro/cli/astro-dev-parse.md

 sidebar_label: "astro dev parse"
 title: "astro dev parse"
 id: astro-dev-parse
-description: Reference documentation for astro dev parse.
+description: Parse the DAGs to check for errors in a local Airflow environment.
 hide_table_of_contents: true
 ---